-To be considered for admission, fellowships, and graduate assistantship funding, you must provide all of the materials described below by December 15 (or April 1 if you do not need and are not requesting funding).
+To be considered for admission, fellowships, and graduate assistantship funding, you must provide all of the materials described below by 11:59pm eastern on Monday, January 4 (or April 1 if you do not need and are not requesting funding).

 Please read all instructions carefully before beginning your application process.

 International applicants are advised to complete the application as early as possible to allow time for processing of visas and other documents.
 See http://grad.msu.edu/apply/ for additional information.

 MA Application Steps

 To be considered for admission to the master’s program in Critical Studies in Literacy and Pedagogy (CSLP) or in Digital Rhetoric and Professional Writing (DRPW), you will need to provide the following documents: FIRST, a completed application for graduate study, along with payment of the application fee.
 The application form is available from the MSU Admissions web site (http://grad.msu.edu/apply/).
 You must apply online.
 The MSU application code for Critical Studies in Literacy and Pedagogy (CSLP) is 5751.
 The MSU application code for Digital Rhetoric and Professional Writing (DRPW) is 5750.
 Please be sure to enter the correct code on your application.